Sophomore Planning Process:

 Your next step might be to review majors available at Bryn Mawr and Haverford and choose a handful that focus on topics and approaches that incorporate some of the areas you’ve identified above.
 Include both those that you have taken courses in and those that you have yet to study.
 This will give you a chance to think broadly about the types of fields that exist while thinking through which might be a good match for you.

 Some resources that may help narrow down choices include:

 If the decision starts to feel overwhelming, remember that more than half of your courses will NOT be required by your major—and that your Bryn Mawr experience is much more than your course work!
 Take time to put this academic decision into perspective.

-At your Major Declaration Appointment, your major adviser will have access to your completed Major Work Plan, your Sophomore Essay, and your College-Wide Requirements Plan (note, however, these additional forms are not required for the meeting with your Major Advisor).
+- At your Major Declaration Appointment, your major adviser will have access to your completed Major Work Plan, your Sophomore Essay, your College-Wide Requirements Plan and the draft of your resume (note, however, these additional forms are not required for the meeting with your Major Advisor).
 He or she will talk through your plans, suggest changes, provide alternatives, help you think through the pros and cons of various options—in short, try to make sure that the plan you’ve put together is good for you.